 Before the French colonized Louisiana, Native Americans lived on the land that is now City Park.
-Bayou St. John was part of a trade route commonly used by the Chapitoulas and the Houmas Tribes.
-After the French began to settle along the Gulf Coast in 1699, the natives introduced the Louisiana colony's founding brothers, Iberville and Bienville, to the bayou as a short route connecting Lake Pontchartrain to the Mississippi River.
-Travelers could boat most of the way and then portage along a trail, bypassing the powerful Mississippi River currents.
+Bayou St. John, which runs through the park today, was part of a trade route commonly used by the Chapitoulas and the Houmas Tribes.
+After the French began to settle along the Gulf Coast in 1699, natives introduced the Louisiana colony's founding brothers, Iberville and Bienville, to the bayou as a short route connecting Lake Pontchartrain to the Mississippi River.
+Travelers could travel by boat most of the way and portage along a trail, bypassing the powerful Mississippi River currents.
 This trail led to the crescent of land that two decades later Bienville would choose for the site of New Orleans.

 In the late 1700s, the Allard family took possession of the land on Bayou St. John to develop a plantation.
-In 1829, Louis Allard and his sister Lise mortgaged the plantation and enslaved workers for $27,500.
-In 1845, following a default on the mortgage, businessman, slaveholder, and philanthropist John McDonogh bought the remaining property at a sheriff's sale for $40,500.
+In 1829, Louis Allard and his sister Lise mortgaged the plantation and the enslaved people forced to work there for $27,500.
+In 1845, following a default on the mortgage, John McDonogh, a businessman, slaveholder, and philanthropist, bought the remaining property at a sheriff's sale for $40,500.

 In 1850, John McDonogh willed the land to the cities of New Orleans and Baltimore.
 Around the same time, a movement within the United States sought to improve cities by constructing urban parks as a sanctuary from the squalor and congestion of the city life.
 Only one year after McDonogh's passing, the Daily Picayune identified a need for a public park in the rearmost part of the city, close to Lake Pontchartrain.